alexhunsley/ringing/algebraic-place-notation/algebraic-place-notation.md

 ```

-There's a problem with this APN though: APN is supposed to generate a method design on any number of bells, but the script given only works on 4 bells, due to the 8 in ```pn[8]="12"```.
+There's a problem with this GPN though: GPN is supposed to generate a method design on any number of bells, but the script given only works on 4 bells, due to the 8 in ```pn[8]="12"```.

 To fix this, we can rewrite that line as: